Nantahala and Pisgah National Forests Plan Revision

 There are many ways to be involved in the development of draft plan and EIS.
 The following are upcoming opportunities:

 - NOW: Early 2016 -Help us refine our forest plan content, during development.
 We are sharing preliminary plan content as it is being developed, in order to provide transparent communication about how the plan is developing, and to create opportunities for iterative input.

-- Late 2016 - Tell us what you think.
+- Spring 2017 - Tell us what you think.
 Release Draft Environmental Impact Statement for formal 90-day NEPA comment period.